Hlinka Guard Emergency Divisions: Aftermath

 Returning POHG members faced property confiscation, loss of civil rights, and imprisonment; most of the major leaders were executed for their role in war crimes.
 A few managed to remain in the West and went into exile.
 After the 1948 Communist coup, the amount of scrutiny lessened; most guards reintegrated into society.
 Some joined the Communist Party and obtained positions of influence in the new state.
 In 1958, fifteen POHG members were tried for their participation in the Kremnička and Nemecká massacres; five were sentenced to death.
-During the Communist era, the POHG were portrayed as loyal agents of the Nazi regime and their role in war crimes was emphasized in order to delegitimize the institutions of the Slovak State.
+During the Communist era, the POHG were portrayed as loyal agents of the Nazi regime and their role in war crimes was emphasized in order to delegitimize the institutions of the Slovak Republic.
 Former members of the POHG were prosecuted for their membership in the organization; some were tortured and forced to give false confessions.
 At the same time, some anti-communists perceived the POHG as heroic forces fighting against communism and for Slovak nationalism, while glossing over the units' participation in war crimes.
 They continue to be the focus of far-right commemorations.